puppetlabs/puppet-docs/source/pe/3.3/quick_start_ssh.markdown

 Welcome to the Puppet Enterprise SSH Quick Start Guide.
 This document provides instructions for getting started managing SSH across your PE deployment using a module from the Puppet Forge.

+Secure Shell (SSH) is a protocol that enables encrypted connections between nodes on a network for administrative purposes.
+It is most commonly used in the *nix world by admins who wish to remotely log into machines to access the command line and execute commands and scripts.

+PE uses SSH to establish a connection between the puppet master and agents on nodes under management.
+This helps to ensure a secure, encrypted connection, which is a critical requirement in the majority of customer environments.

 Typically, the first time you attempt to SSH into a host you’ve never connected to before, you get a warning similar to the following:

     The authenticity of host '10.10.10.9 (10.10.10.9)' can't be established.